-St Barnabas Out of School Club is committed to preventing extremism and will promote British values in the best way possible.
-St Barnabas Out of School Club plan to promote British values by:
+Over the Rainbow is committed to preventing extremism and will promote British values in the best way possible.
+Over the Rainbow plan to promote British values by:

 - Promoting Democracy, allowing children to input into the rules and laws of the setting, allowing the children to talk about their feelings and behaviour, and encouraging children to share their views. - Implementing a Rule of Law: allowing children to understand their behaviours and behaviours of others and what the consequences are, distinguishing right from wrong. - Promote individual liberty: Allow the children to develop a positive sense of themselves, provide ways for children to develop their self-knowledge, self-esteem and increase confidence in their own abilities. - Ensure that there is a mutual respect and tolerance: Ensure that the setting is inclusive and tolerant of all faiths, cultures and races are valued and promote children engaging in the wider community.